Staking smart contract

 returns true

-if the user was already in the list, so we can use that result instead of checking for stake_mapper.is_empty()
+if the user already exists in the list.
+This means we can use that result directly, instead of checking for stake_mapper.is_empty()

 .